typst-community/glossarium/glossarium.typ

 // OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 // SOFTWARE.

-#import "themes/default.typ": gls, agls, glspl, make-glossary,print-glossary, gls-key, gls-short, gls-artshort, gls-plural, gls-long, gls-artlong, gls-longplural, gls-description, gls-group
+#import "themes/default.typ": gls, agls, glspl, make-glossary, print-glossary, gls-key, gls-short, gls-artshort, gls-plural, gls-long, gls-artlong, gls-longplural, gls-description, gls-group